gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

                    `crsElapsedTime` INTEGER, `airTime` INTEGER, `arrDelay` INTEGER,`depDelay` INTEGER,`origin` STRING, `destination` STRING, `distance` INTEGER, `taxiIn` INTEGER, `taxiOut` INTEGER, `cancelled` STRING, `cancellationCode` STRING, `diverted` STRING, `carrierDelay` STRING, `weatherDelay` STRING, `nasDelay` STRING, `securityDelay` STRING, `lateAircraftDelay` STRING"""
 ```

+> **What you should see:** No output — the schema string is stored in a Python variable and will be passed to the CSV reader in the next step.

 Now we can import the flights data into a DataFrame using this schema and show the first 5 rows.